-1.2 - Election Committee.
-Following the slate being submitted to the APA California Chapter Board of Directors, an Election Committee shall be formed by the Nominating Committee Chair.
-The Elections Committee and the Nominating Committee are two separate committees.
-Members of the Election Committee will consist of three people: President Elect or Immediate Past President of APA California and two former APA California Chapter officers or other APA California members not currently on the APA California board.
-Election Committee members may not be nominated for any chapter office in the current election or in the next election.

-1.2.1 - Roles of the Election Committee.
-The Election Committee’s charge is to:

-Review petitions and qualify petition candidates for inclusion on the election ballot;

-Ensure a fair election in compliance with the policies, procedures, and Bylaws of the

-APA California A;

-Monitor the election web pages created by APA California for compliance with the

-Election Policies and Procedures;

-Develop and distribute the responses to a Consolidated Candidate Questionnaire; and

-Enforce standards of behavior for elections.

-1.2.2 - Consolidated Candidate Questionnaire.
-The Election Committee will invite the Sections, Student Organizations, California Planning Foundation, Chapter Executive Board, and any other APA California affiliated groups to submit potential questions to be included in a consolidated questionnaire that candidates may choose to answer.
-The Committee will review and select four to five questions from those submitted for inclusion in the Candidate Questionnaire.
-The questions will be solicited and collected by the Election Committee from the Sections, Student Organizations, California Planning Foundation, Chapter Executive Board, and any other APA California affiliated groups.
-The Committee will seek a representative group of questions and may combine similar questions in developing the Consolidated Candidate Questionnaire.
-The completed questionnaires will be posted prominently on the web.

-1.2.3 - Standards of Election Behavior.
-The Election Committee shall oversee and enforce the following standards and policies for conducting the elections:
+1.3—Conduct of Elections and Standards of Election Behavior.
+The Past-President or President-elect shall oversee compliance with the following standards and policies for conducting the elections:

-Campaigning
+1.3.1-Campaigning

 Endorsements by the APA California Board or any Section Board are prohibited.
-This does not preclude individual APA California members from personally endorsing or supporting a candidate; however, use of APA California membership lists (including electronic formats) by candidates or members to endorse or express support for a candidate shall not be permitted.
+This does not preclude individual APA California members from personally endorsing or supporting a candidate

+The use of APA California membership lists (including electronic formats) by candidates or members to endorse or express support for a candidate is prohibited
-APA California will set up web page for candidates on www.calapa.org.
-Candidates

-Background/Experience and Position Statements, responses to the Consolidated Candidate Questionnaire, and optional photographs will be included on the Candidate web pages.
+APA California will set up web page for candidates on the Chapter website.
+Candidates’ Background/Experience and Position Statements and optional photographs will be included on the website

-Inclusion of photographs of the nominee on the web sites is optional, at the discretion of the individual nominees.
-Details are provided in Policies and Procedures Section 4.2.
+Inclusion of photographs of the nominee on the web sites is optional and at the discretion of the individual nominees.
+Details are provided in Policies and Procedures Section 3.2

-No mass mailings, mass unsolicited e-mails or use of any other electronic (social networks) campaign communication by candidates is prohibited.
-(The purpose is to prohibit campaigning by candidates, or by the current organizational leadership .)
-APA California will not provide mailing lists or labels for nominees to use.
+The use of mass mailings, e-blasts or any other electronic campaign communication, including social media, on behalf of candidates is prohibited.
+The purpose of this prohibition is to prohibit campaigning by candidates, or by the current Chapter leadership

 Negative campaigning is prohibited.
-Potential candidates or members shall not impugn the character, motivation or integrity of other candidates.
+Potential candidates or members shall not impugn the character, motivation, experience or integrity of other candidates.

-No candidate shall write, or cause to be written, campaign letters or e-mail messages to be published or circulated.
+No candidate shall write, or cause to be written, campaign letters or e-mail messages to be published or circulated

-An individual APA California member who endorses a candidate shall not mischaracterize or misrepresent the positions or qualifications of other candidates, or other APA members.
+An individual APA California member who endorses a candidate shall not mischaracterize or misrepresent the positions or qualifications of other candidates, or other APA members

-Fact-checking of position statements will be done by the Nominating Committee.

-Candidates will not have an opportunity to revise statements based on the committee’s findings.

-Enforcement
+1.3.2—Training Conference Call

+The Past-President or President-Elect has the option to host a training conference call that candidates are required to attend.
+These elections policies and procedures will be distributed to all candidates via email.
+The purpose of the training is to ensure that candidates understand the election policies, including the prohibition against campaigning by candidates.

+1.3.3—Schedule

+See Appendix 5, Typical Election Schedule.
+Specific deadlines are determined by the consolidated election schedule established by APA National each year.
+The key date is the submittal of the slated candidates to APA National, typically the third week of April.
+The Chapter’s election calendar begins with the appointment of a Nominating Committee by the end of each calendar year.

+1.4—Enforcement